-- Installation of the j-bolt hinges is the same whether you are using the 5.5" for a walk gate or the larger 7" version for a driveway gate. - The flat plate part mounts against the post and the threaded J-portion with the two adjusting nuts will be mounted through a hole you drill in the gate frame (see Figure 10)
+- Installation of the j-bolt hinges is the same whether you are using the 5.5" for a walk gate or the larger 7" version for a driveway gate. - The flat plate part mounts against the post and the threaded J-portion with the two adjusting nuts will be mounted through a hole you drill in the gate frame (see Figure 13)

-Figure 10 - An Installed J-Bolt Hinge.
+Figure 13 - An Installed J-Bolt Hinge.
 The Gate Frame is on the Left and the Post on the Right

 - Determine the mounting location of your J-bolt hinge in relation to both the post and gate frame.
 Mark your post and gate frame for drilling.
 Be sure to measure and line up your drilling points as both the gate frame and post will be drilled on two sides of the post and the holes need to be level. - Use the supplied drill bit (or a quality cobalt tip) to drill your holes in the post first.
 Clean any burrs in the hole and apply a small amount of touch-up paint to the hole. - Mount the flat portion of the j-bolt against the post using the supplied hinge hardware kit bolts.
 These will be the silver bolts of varying length in the clear bag.
 (NOTE You will not use all of the bolts in the bag.
-There are enough bolts for a set [two] of j-bolt hinges and in every length to accommodate post sizes from 2" up to 6").
+There are enough bolts for a set [two] of the j-bolt hinges and in every length to accommodate post sizes from 2" up to 6").

-- When installing the bolt and washer from the hinge hardware kit, a small smear of grease on the bottom of the bolt head and the washer for the nut will make sure that the contact points on the hinge and post do not have their finish marred or stripped when the hardware is tightened down. - With the j-bolt hinge mounted on the post, lift your gate up to ensure your marked location on the gate frame still lines up with the bottom gap and top of gate as you planned.
+- When installing the j-bolt hardware, put a small smear of grease on the underside of the bolt and washer that will make contact with the post.
+The grease will lubricate the contact points on the hardware and post so that the post finish is not marred or stripped when the hardware is tightened down. - With the j-bolt hinge mounted on the post, lift your gate up to ensure your marked location on the gate frame still lines up with the bottom gap and top of gate as you planned.
 If everything looks good, drill the gate frame.
 Clean up any burrs and put a shot of touch-up paint in the hole. - Take the outer (at the end of the threads) adjusting nut off the threaded portion of the j-bolt.
 Feed the thread through the hole you just drilled in the gate frame and then re-thread the nut on the outside to secure the threaded portion to the gate frame.
-Use the two adjusting nuts to move the gate frame left/ right if adjustments are necessary. - NOTE If you are installing a larger gate, the threaded portion of the j-bolt and the backing plate will separate so that you can install them separate and then lift the gate up dropping the arm back in the plate portion.
-Just be careful not to lose the ball bearing that is down in the grease of the swivel point.
+Use the two adjusting nuts to move the gate frame left/ right if adjustments are necessary. - NOTE If you are installing a larger gate, the threaded portion of the j-bolt and the backing plate will separate so that you can install them separately.
+You would then lift the gate up and insert the male portion of the j-bolt hinge back into the female portion.
+Just be careful not to lose the ball bearing that is down in the grease of the mounting point.

-Figure 11 - The J-Bolts Will Separate at the Swivel Point
+Figure 14 - The J-Bolts Will Separate at the Swivel Point